-The regulatory package includes application criteria, set out in the Regulatory Technical Standards (RTS) and Implementing Technical Standards (ITS) adopted by the European Commission, upon the proposal of the European Supervisory Authorities.
+The new regulatory package includes application criteria, set out in the Regulatory Technical Standards (RTS) and Implementing Technical Standards (ITS) adopted by the European Commission, upon the proposal of the European Supervisory

-At national level, the new harmonized
+Authorities.

-framework has been implemented by Bank of Italy with:
+At national level, the new harmonized framework has been implemented by Bank of Italy with:

-- ✓ Circular 285 of 17 December 2013 Supervisory Provisions for Banks; - ✓ Circular 286 of 17 December 2013 Instructions for Prudential reporting for banks and securities' firm; - ✓ Circular 154 of 22 November 1991 56th Update, 20 January 2015 - Supervisory reports of banks and financial institutions.
+- ✓ Circular 285 of 17 December 2013 Supervisory Provisions for Banks; - ✓ Circular 286 of 17 December 2013 Instructions for Prudential reporting for banks and securities' firm; - ✓ Circular 154 of 22 November 1991 59th Update, 7 August 2015 - Supervisory reports of banks and financial institutions.
 Reporting templates and instructions for transmission of information flows.